amcginlay/k8s-primer/content/013_anatomy_of_a_process/_index.md

 If you need to add or edit a Windows [environment variable](https://en.wikipedia.org/wiki/Environment_variable) you just make the change in this dialog and it is immediately available from within your [Windows CMD sessions]((https://en.wikipedia.org/wiki/Cmd.exe)), correct?
 Not quite.
-You may recall that you would also need to **restart** your CMD sessions for those changes to be visible from inside the session.
+You may recall that you would also need to **restart** your CMD sessions for those changes to be visible from **within** the sessions.
 This is because the settings you make via the Environment Variables dialog belong to a top-level process (**explorer.exe**) which represents your desktop environment.
-Whenever you create a CMD session, your desktop environment spawns a **child process** which takes a **point-in-time** copy of these environment variables from this top-level process and this is why existing sessions require a restart.
+Whenever you create a CMD session, your desktop environment spawns a **child process** which takes a **point-in-time** copy of these environment variables from the originating process and this is why existing sessions require a restart.
 At this point, if you restart just **some** CMD sessions but not others then the `env` command will yield inconsistent results.
-Enough said.

 This behavior is by design and consistent across all popular operating systems, including Linux.
 So lets switch our attention to our Cloud9 environment and see some of this in action.